Why You Should Trust Me

 Aurora HDR was designed in conjunction with professional HDR photographer Trey Ratcliff, and the developers have clearly committed themselves to go above and beyond.
 This is easily the best HDR app I have ever used, and I’ve tested a great many of them.
 Professional photographers will find more than enough to satisfy them, although the degree of control may put off the more casual photographer.

-At $99 USD, it’s not the cheapest option out there, but you get quite a lot of value for your dollar.
-Both Windows and macOS versions are currently on sale for $79 USD, which makes it even cheaper than our ‘beginner’ option.
+At $105.93 USD, it’s not the cheapest option out there, but you get quite a lot of value for your dollar.
 There is no word about how long this sale will last, but it may be on ‘semi-permanent sale’ as a marketing tactic.

 Nicole reviewed an earlier version of Aurora HDR for macOS, and you can read the full piece here on SoftwareHow for a closer look.